npm/rfcs/accepted/0000-debug-command.md

 npm debug
 ~~~

-when being issued in a package directory should try in this order and first-only

-1. running the run-script referred to by some `script.debug` property when present in `package.json`
+1. run the run-script referred to by some `script.debug` property when present in `package.json`
-1. launching a debug session for the script referred to by the `bin` property when present in `package.json` using `node --inspect-brk <bin-script>`
+1. launch a debug session for the script referred to by the `bin` property when present in `package.json` using `node --inspect-brk <bin-script>`
-1. launching a debug session for the script referred to by the `main` property when present in `package.json` using `node --inspect-brk <main-script>`
+1. launch a debug session for the script referred to by the `main` property when present in `package.json` using `node --inspect-brk <main-script>`
 1. fail with an `npm ERR!` otherwise.

 *Algorithm 2*